 \section{Introduction}

-It is well known that the flow of Euler equations of a perfect fluid can be interpreted as a geodesic on the group of volume preserving diffeomorphisms of the fluid domain, relative to an $L^2$-Riemannian metric \cite{arnold1966geometrie}.
-This result has been the origin of many developments in the method of symmetry and reduction for the study of incompressible fluids \cite{marsden1983coadjoint}.
+It is well known that the Euler equations for a perfect fluid can be seen as geodesic equations on the group of volume-preserving diffeomorphisms of the fluid domain, endowed with the $L^2$ Riemannian metric \cite{arnold1966geometrie}.
+This observation has motivated many developments in geometric mechanics, especially in symmetry and reduction for incompressible fluid flow \cite{marsden1983coadjoint}.

-Since the seminal work of Arnold \cite{arnold1966geometrie}, the geometric formulation via diffeomorphism group and the associated method of symmetry and reduction has been developed in order to apply the theory to a large class of equations arising in hydrodynamics such as compressible fluids \cite{ebin1969groups} and magnetohydrodynamics in \cite{marsden1984semidirect}.
+Since the work of Arnold \cite{arnold1966geometrie}, the geometric formulation in terms of diffeomorphism groups has been extended to a broad class of equations arising in hydrodynamics, including compressible fluids \cite{ebin1969groups} and magnetohydrodynamics \cite{marsden1984semidirect}.

-Optimal control problems for incompressible fluids have been considered in \cite{bloch2000optimal}, \cite{holm2009euler}, where the authors mainly study the question of whether Euler’s fluid equations represent an optimal control problem and compare the fluid equation arising in an optimal control fashion with the symmetric generalized rigid body equations \cite{bloch1996optimal}, \cite{bloch1997double}, \cite{bloch1998discrete}.
-In particular, the authors in \cite{bloch2000optimal} show that an optimal control approach leads to a standard formulation of the Euler equations – the so-called impulse equations in their Lagrangian form.
+Optimal control for incompressible fluids have been studied in \cite{bloch2000optimal} and \cite{holm2009euler}, where the main question is whether Euler's fluid equations admit an optimal control interpretation, and how the resulting fluid equations compare with the symmetric generalized rigid body equations \cite{bloch1996optimal,bloch1997double,bloch1998discrete}.
+In particular, \cite{bloch2000optimal} shows that an optimal control formulation leads to the standard impulse form of Euler’s equations in Lagrangian variables.

-In recent years, path planning strategies have become vital in the field of robotics, and more generally, in the field of control engineering.
-At its core, path planning seeks to construct trajectories that interpolate some set of knot points in an "optimal" way (for example, by minimizing some quantity such as the distance traveled, the time elapsed, or the energy consumed along the path), while completing some additional tasks such as avoiding obstacles in phase space or avoiding inter-agent collisions in the case of multi-agent systems.
-One of the key cases of path planning arises in rigid body systems.
-In this case, trajectories can be modelled as paths in $SO(3) \times \R^3$ or $\text{SE}(3)$, both of which are Lie groups with physically motivated Riemannian metrics.
-Finding optimal trajectories can then be interpreted as finding solutions to a variational problem on a Lie group endowed with a Riemannian structure.
+In recent years, path planning has become increasingly important in robotics and, more broadly, in control engineering.
+The goal is to construct trajectories that satisfy additional requirements such as obstacle avoidance or collision avoidance.
+An important class of examples arises in rigid body systems, where trajectories may be modeled as curves on $SO(3)\times\R^3$ or $\mathrm{SE}(3)$, both naturally equipped with physically meaningful Riemannian metrics.
+In this setting, trajectory generation may be viewed as a variational problem on a Lie group.